bcbio/bcbio-nextgen/docs/contents/introduction.rst

   investigate their link to tumor progression, patient survival and drug sensitivity and resistance.
 A
   `poster from the 2014 European Society of Human Genetics meeting`_ provides more details on usage in ovarian cancer.
+A paper on the study of longitudinal ovarian cancer biopsies, which makes extensive use of bcbio-nextgen, `was published in 2015 in Annals of Oncology`_.

 .. _IRCCS "Mario Negri" Institute for Pharmacological Research: http://www.marionegri.it
 .. _poster from the 2014 European Society of Human Genetics meeting: https://github.com/chapmanb/bcbb/raw/master/posters/beltrame_ESHG_poster_05_2014.reduced.pdf
+.. _was published in 2015 in Annals of Oncology: http://annonc.oxfordjournals.org/content/early/2015/05/05/annonc.mdv164

 - `The Translational Genomics Research Institute (TGen)`_:
   Members of the `Huentelman lab`_ at TGen apply bcbio-nextgen to a wide variety of studies of with a major focus in the neurobiology of aging and neurodegeneration in collaboration with the The Arizona Alzheimer's Consortium (`AAC`_) and  the `McKnight Brain Research Foundation`_.
   We also use bcbio in studies of rare diseases in children through TGen's Center for Rare Childhood Disorders (`C4RCD`_),  and other rare diseases such as Multiple System Atrophy (`MSA`_). bcbio-nextgen has also been instrumental in projects for TGen's Program for Canine Health & Performance (`PCHP`_) and numerous RNA-seq projects using rodent models.
 Our work with bcbio started with a parnership with `Dell` and The Neuroblastoma and Medulloblastoma Translational Research Consortium (`NMTRC`_), and TGen as part of a Phase I clinical trial in these rare childhood cancers.

 .. _The Translational Genomics Research Institute (TGen): http://www.tgen.org
 .. _Huentelman lab: http://www.tgen.org/research/research-faculty/matt-huentelman.aspx
 .. _AAC: http://www.azalz.org
 .. _McKnight Brain Research Foundation: http://tmbrf.org
 .. _C4RCD: http://www.c4rcd.org
 .. _MSA: http://www.tgen.org/research/multiple-system-atrophy-(msa)-research-registry.aspx
 .. _PCHP: http://www.tgen.org/research/canine-health-performance.aspx
 .. _Dell: http://www.dell.com/learn/us/en/70/healthcare
 .. _NMTRC: http://nmtrc.org/about

 - `Computer Science and Artificial Intelligence Laboratory (CSAIL), MIT`_: The `Gifford lab`_ uses the bcbio-nextgen pipeline to analyze a variety of sequencing datasets for their research in genetics and